-A couple of years back I saw these darling Mod Podge and fabric terra cotta pots and I was absolutely in LOVE with the idea and have been chomping at the bit waiting until I got to do some myself.
-I finally got to scratch that itch this week and I am so thrilled with how mine turned out!
+A couple of years back I saw these darling Mod Podge and fabric terra cotta pots and I was absolutely in LOVE with the idea and have been chomping at the bit waiting until I got to make some myself.
+I finally got to scratch that itch this week and I am so thrilled with how they turned out!

 I feel like a broken record of every fall-lover out there, but fall is my all-time-favorite of the four seasons so not only will you guys be getting this fall decor post, but I’ll be sharing my fall porch decor with you for my next one.
 My last post was a fall-ish recipe and I have been so addicted to that treat that I have already made it twice again since I posted it and have the ingredients in the pantry to make it again this weekend…I had to resist the urge to make them today even though I made some yesterday.
 If you need a new fall dessert recipe, you have got to try my Caramel Apple Rice Crispy Treats (they’re sour green apple and have caramel bits throughout)…TO DIE FOR!